Blog

 4. Enhance Nutrient Intake

 Adequate nutrition is vital for the health of the digestive tract, including the pancreas.
-Research on diet plans that are nutrient dense tend to show the best results in terms of disease prevention, including diseases associated with insulin resistance such as heart disease, diabetes, atherosclerosis, obesity and metabolic syndrome.
+Research on diet plans that are nutrient dense tends to show the best results in terms of disease prevention, including diseases associated with insulin resistance such as heart disease, diabetes, atherosclerosis, obesity, and metabolic syndrome.
 Diets that are nutritionally balanced, with an emphasis on plant-based wholefoods, are known to help with blood sugar regulation and increase nutrient intake.[51]

-While it is important to balance the ratios of proteins, carbohydrates and fats in the diet, vitamins and trace minerals are equally as important for promoting the balanced action of insulin.
-Epidemiological evidence supports the notion that deficiencies in iodine, zinc, selenium, magnesium, calcium, chromium, cobalt, iron and boron can contribute towards the formation of insulin resistance.[52]
+While it is important to balance the ratios of proteins, carbohydrates, and fats in the diet, vitamins and trace minerals are equally as important for promoting the balanced action of insulin.
+Epidemiological evidence supports the notion that deficiencies in iodine, zinc, selenium, magnesium, calcium, chromium, cobalt, iron, and boron can contribute towards the formation of insulin resistance.[52]
 Likewise, a similar trend can be seen with deficiencies in essential vitamins.
-Those with diabetes are often deficient in Vitamin C, E, D, K, A and a few B Vitamins, which are all suspected to promote optimal metabolism, insulin signaling and glucose utilization.[53]
+Those with diabetes are often deficient in Vitamin C, E, D, K, A, and a few B Vitamins, which are all suspected to promote optimal metabolism, insulin signaling, and glucose utilization.[53]
 [54] [55] [56]

 A study highlights how more than 900 herbs and spices contain nutrients with anti-diabetic potential[57].
 The effects are not comparable to pharmaceuticals designed to combat diabetes, however incorporating herbs and spices into one’s diet is known to improve overall health and well-being.
-Examples of potentially antidiabetic herbs and spices include cinnamon[58], rosemary, thyme, cumin, dill, black pepper, turmeric, lemongrass, saffron and garlic.
+Examples of potentially antidiabetic herbs and spices include cinnamon[58], rosemary, thyme, cumin, dill, black pepper, turmeric, lemongrass, saffron, and garlic.

 5. Improve Bone Health